Merry Christmas and Happy New Year 2025

 Wat Yan Nawa street entranceI rode the hotel ferry back from Sathorn Pier, standing there leaning over the rail as usual even though I didn’t even pretend to be taking pictures since there were no other passengers.
 When Nan got back from the dentist she took a short nap while I worked on photos and then we went down to happy hour canapes and a stroll along the riverfront.
 I’ve been capturing another sunset time-lapse while writing this.
 You can see how I put the little tripod on an inverted table on a chair, powered by long USB cable which also acts as a safety line just in case.
 I’ll post the best videos to YouTube if you’re interested.

-In summarizing my recent activities: infinity reflection photos, snake and fire truck photos, boat ride photos, following canals to who-knows-where, and ducking down potentially dangerous side alleys just to see what’s there,
+In summarizing my recent activities: infinity reflection photos, snake and fire truck photos, boat ride photos, following canals to who-knows-where, and ducking down potentially dangerous side alleys just to see what’s there, … the evidence seems to suggest Neil is just a big kid.
+Oh well, at least I play well with others.

 Breakfast on the Terrace 3x Time-lapse 1:10